-➤ Raising the regulatory expected credit loss level for Lebanese Government securities in foreign currency and Lebanese government-related exposures in same currency from 9.45% to 45%.
+Raising the regulatory expected credit loss level for Lebanese Government securities in foreign currency and Lebanese government-related exposures in same currency from 9.45% to 45%.
 Regulatory ECL for other exposures remain unchanged.

-Type of financial instrument 2020 2019 Exposures to Central Bank of Lebanon in foreign currency 1.89 % 1.89 % Exposures to Central Bank of Lebanon in Lebanese Pounds 0 % 0 % Lebanese government securities in foreign currency 45 % 9.45 % Lebanese government securities in Lebanese Pounds 0 % 0 %
+Type of financial instrument 2021 2020 Exposures to Central Bank of Lebanon in foreign currency 1.89% 1.89 % Exposures to Central Bank of Lebanon in Lebanese Lira 0 % 0 % Lebanese government securities in foreign currency 45 % 45 % Lebanese government securities in Lebanese Lira 0 % 0 %

-- Requesting banks to increase their own funds (capital) by an amount equivalent to 20% of their common equity tier one capital as of 31 December 2018, through issuing new foreign currency capital instruments, as well as other approaches that meet the criteria for inclusion as regulatory capital.
-The deadline for raising capital was initially set at 31 December 2020 but was later extended for the banking sector to 28 February 2021.
-Central Bank of Lebanon's Central Council may exceptionally approve a bank to complete 50% of the 20% required capital increase through the transfer of real estate assets owned by the shareholders to the concerned bank.
-However, these real estate assets must be liquidated during a 5-year period following regulatory approval date on this transaction. - As disclosed in note 1, the Bank submitted measures to the regulators for strengthening its standalone equity by 20%. - Exceptionally during 2020 and 2021, allowing banks to drawn down the 2.5% capital conservation buffer on condition of rebuilding it progressively starting 2022 by 0.75% each year, to reach the minimum required level of 2.5% by the end of 2024. - The Group did not draw down its capital conservation buffer as at 31 December 2020. - ➤ Prohibiting Lebanese banks from distributing dividends on common shares for the financial years 2019 and 2020, as well as prohibiting banks from distributing dividends if capital adequacy ratios drop below 7% for common equity tier 1, 10% for tier 1 and 12% for total capital (compared to the regulatory minimum limits of 7%, 8.5% and 10.5% respectively, including a 2.5% capital conservation buffer).
+- ➤ Requesting banks to increase their own funds (capital) by an amount equivalent to 20% of their common equity tier one capital as of 31 December 2018, through issuing new foreign currency capital instruments, as well as other approaches that meet the criteria for inclusion as regulatory capital.
+The deadline for raising capital was initially set at 31 December 2020 but was later extended for the banking sector to 28 February 2021. - As disclosed in note 1, the Bank already submitted measures to the regulators for strengthening its standalone equity by 20% and fulfilled this regulatory requirement. - Exceptionally during 2020 and 2021, allowing banks to drawn down the 2.5% capital conservation buffer on condition of rebuilding it progressively starting 2022 by 0.75% each year, to reach the minimum required level of 2.5% by the end of 2024. - The Group did not draw down its capital conservation buffer as at 31 December 2021 and 2020. - ➤ Prohibiting Lebanese banks from distributing dividends on common shares for the financial years 2019 and 2020, as well as prohibiting banks from distributing dividends if capital adequacy ratios drop below 7% for common equity tier 1, 10% for tier 1 and 12% for total capital (compared to the regulatory minimum limits of 7%, 8.5% and 10.5% respectively, including a 2.5% capital conservation buffer).

 Exceptionally for 2020 and 2021, allowing Bank to include provisions for expected credit losses on stage 1 and 2 exposures, excluding those relating to Lebanese Sovereign and the Central Bank of Lebanon, under regulatory Common Equity Tier 1 (previously only stage 1 allowances were included in Tier 2 capital, subject to a 1.25% cap relative to Credit Risk Weighted Assets).
-Such provisions included under CET 1 should be amortized over a period of 3 years starting 2022 and ending in 2024 by 25% yearly.
-As a result, the levels of Common Equity Tier 1 reported below increased by LL 194,049 million at 31 December 2020 compared to 31 December 2019.
+Such provisions included under CET 1 should be amortized by 25% yearly starting end of year 2022.

+As a result, the levels of Common Equity Tier 1 reported below increased by LL 194,049 million at 31 December 2020 and by LL 184,448 million at 31 December 2021, compared to the previous treatment.